optimisme/gjs-examples/README.md

-GJS example showing how to build Gtk javascript applications using Gtk and Clutter, showing how to drag actors with Clutter.DragAction, perform animations with Glutter.Transition and control the actor from Gtk.Scale
+GJS example showing how to build Gtk javascript applications using Gtk and Clutter, showing how to drag actors with Clutter.DragAction, perform animations with PropertyTransition, TransitionGroup and control the actor from Gtk.Scale

 ![egClutter1](https://raw.github.com/optimisme/gjs-examples/master/captures/egClutter1.png)